 The amount shown may be dividends a corporation paid directly to you as a participant (or beneficiary of a participant) in an employee stock ownership plan (ESOP).
-Report it as a dividend on your Form 1040 or 1040-SR but treat it as a plan distribution, not as investment income, for any other purpose,
+Report it as a dividend on your Form 1040 or 1040-SR but treat it as a plan distribution, not as investment income, for any other purpose.

-Box 2a, Shows total capital gain distributions from a regulated investment company (RIC) or real estate investment trust (REIT).
-See How To Report in the Instructions for Schedule D (Form 1040 or 1040-SR), But, if no amount is shown in boxes 2c and 2d and your only capital gains and losses are capital gain distributions, you may be able to report the amounts shown in box 2a on your Form 1040 or 1040-SR rather than Schedule D. See the Instructions for Forms 1040 or 1040-SR.
+Box 2a.
+Shows total capital gain distributions from a regulated investment company (RIC) or real estate investment trust (REIT).
+See How To Report in the Instructions for Schedule D (Form 1040).
+But, if no amount is shown in boxes 2b, 2c 2d, and 2f and your only capital gains and losses are capital gain distributions, you may be able to report the amounts shown in box 2a on your Form 1040 or 1040-SR rather than Schedule D. See the Instructions for Forms 1040 or 1040-SR.

 Box 2b.
 Shows the portion of the amount in box 2a that is unrecaptured section 1250 gain from certain depreciable real property.
-See the Unrecaptured Section 1250 Gain Worksheet in the Instructions for Schedule D (Form 1040 or 1040-SR).
+See the Unrecaptured Section 1250 Gain Worksheet in the Instructions for Schedule D (Form 1040).

 Box 2c.
 Shows the portion of the amount in box 2a that is section 1202 gain from certain small business stock that may be subject to an exclusion.
-See the Schedule D (Form 1040 or 1040-SR) instructions.
+See the Schedule D (Form 1040) instructions.

 Box 2d.
-Shows 28% rate gain from sales or exchanges of collectibles.
-If required, use this amount when completing the 28% Rate Gain Worksheet in the Instructions for Schedule D (Form 1040 or 1040-SR).
+Shows the portion of the amount in box 2a that is 28% rate gain from sales or exchanges of collectibles.
+If required, use this amount when completing the 28% Rate Gain Worksheet in the Instructions for Schedule D (Form 1040).